thias/puppet-selinux/README.md

 The content of the above files is based on kernel/audit avc denial messages, typically found in `/var/log/audit/audit.log`.
 See the included `messages.nrpe` file for an example.

+When using it multiple times on a single node, the `selinux::concat` parameter can be switched to `true` in order to create a single SELinux module instead of one each time it is used.
+This speeds up Puppet runs a lot.

 ## selinux::filecontext and selinux::dircontext